CephasHill/DailyPsalms/README.md

 I built this app to solve that problem.
 It calculates the daily chapters for you, tracks your streak, and provides deep study tools right inline.
 What started as a personal tool eventually grew into a public Play Store release.

 ## AI-Augmented Development
 This was my very first app, and I could not have built it on my own.
 I used a heavily AI-augmented workflow.
 I directed the system logic and designed the UI, and I leveraged AI to write the syntax and walk me through the implementation step by step.
-It was an incredible crash course in product engineering.

 ## Technical Overview
 Building this required solving several data-wrangling and memory-management challenges, especially when dealing with public domain texts and ancient languages.